Amale (wrestler)

-Amale Dib (born June 19, 1993) is a French-Moroccan professional wrestler.
-She was most recently signed to WWE, where she performed for on the NXT UK under the mononymous ring name Amale.
-She was the first French female wrestler to be signed to WWE.
-She is best known for her time on the independent circuit, as well as the German-based professional wrestling promotion Westside Xtreme Wrestling (wXw), where she is a former Women's Champion.
+Amale Dib (born 19 June 1993) is a French professional wrestler.
+She is best known for her tenure in WWE, where she performed under the ring name Amale.
+She was the first French female wrestler, and third overall French national after Sylvester Lefort and Marcus Louis to be signed to WWE.
+She is best known for her time on the independent circuit, as well as the German-based professional wrestling promotion Westside Xtreme Wrestling (wXw), where she is a former wXw Women's Champion.

 Professional wrestling career

 Independent circuit (2012–present)

-Amale debuted on January 7, 2012 for the French-based promotion Tigers Pro Wrestling.
-Since then, she has wrestled for multiple independent wrestling promotions.
+Amale debuted on 7 January 2012 for the French-based promotion Tigers Pro Wrestling.
+Since then, she has wrestled for multiple independent promotions across Europe.

-Westside Xtreme Wrestling (2019–present)
+Westside Xtreme Wrestling (2019–2024)

-Amale is the current wXw Women's Champion in her first reign, having won the title on January 6, 2019.
+Amale is a former one-time wXw Women's Champion, having won the title on 6 January 2019.
 She defeated Killer Kelly, Toni Storm and Valkyrie at Superstars of Wrestling to win the title.